Travel by coach

 Hop-on-Hop-off Coach Pass for the Wild Atlantic Way

 7 routes have been developed for Wild Atlantic Way enthusiasts, from the tip of the isle in rugged Donegal, all the way down to the shores of county Cork.
-Your clients can choose.
 The Wild Atlantic Way is Europe’s longest driving coastal route at 2,500km in length.
 The ‘Open Road’ ticket is perfect for those who don’t have time to drive the full stretch or for those who rather sit back and enjoy the adventure in comfort.